 - Goal was to earn 7000$ per month in order to quit his day job.

 - Bought justbeachtowels.com drop-ship business.
-It was on google 2nd page, after some SEO work ranked #5 in google for main keyword.
-Started earning couple thousand per month.
+It was on google 2nd page, after some SEO work ranked #5 in google for the main keyword.
+Started earning a couple thousand per month.
 Hired virtual assistant to take care of orders.

 - Advertised on buysellads and it was converting really well for design related businesses.

 - Sold in 2008 Beachtowels.com for $7000, and cmsthemer.com for $12,000.